Testing Your Water

 Significant contamination.
 Install a certified filter immediately.
 Do not use this water for drinking, cooking, or formula preparation until treated.
 File a formal complaint with your state agency.

-The MCLG is zero for PFOA and PFOS
+The MCLG Is Zero for PFOA and PFOS

 The EPA’s maximum contaminant level goal for PFOA and PFOS is zero — meaning the agency has determined there is no level at which exposure is risk-free.
 The MCL of 4 ppt is the lowest level technically achievable and enforceable, not a safety threshold.
 Some people choose to filter even when results are below the MCL, particularly if they have young children or are pregnant.